effepivi/ICE4131-HPC/Lab-2/README.md

 $ squeue
 ```

 You'll see all the current jobs.
 In most cases, you are only interested in yours.
-Type:
+Execute `squeue -u $USER`

 ```bash
 $ squeue -u $USER